Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Related Work

-\paragraph{Active speaker detection } Active speaker detection (ASD) entails predicting the active speaker(s) from among all detected faces in a video, and can be seen as a special case of generic 2D sound localization~\citep{NIPS1999_b618c321, owens2018audio, yang2022camera, jiang2022egocentric, mo2022localizing, gan2019self}.
-While early ASD methods rely on lip movements and facial gestures~\citep{Everingham2006HelloMN}, recent methods employ ensemble networks~\citep{Alcazar2020ActiveSI} or 3D CNNs~\citep{Sharma2020CrossmodalLF, tao2021someone, kopuklu2021design}, relation context modules~\citep{zhang2021unicon}, attention ~\citep{Alcazar2020ActiveSI, tao2021someone}, or graph neural networks~\citep{LeonAlcazar2021MAASMA, min2022learning}.
-Multi-channel audio improves ASD in~\citep{jiang2022egocentric}, but does so requiring privileged information of speaker pose for training.
-Unlike all these methods, our goal is to learn spatial audio-visual features purely from in-the-wild egocentric methods through self-supervision---features generic enough to benefit multiple ASD models, as we demonstrate for both TalkNet~\citep{tao2021someone} and SPELL~\cite{min2022learning}.
+\paragraph{Active speaker detection } Active speaker detection (ASD) entails predicting the active speaker(s) from among all detected faces in a video, and {is} a special case of generic 2D sound localization~\citep{NIPS1999_b618c321, owens2018audio, yang2022camera, jiang2022egocentric, mo2022localizing, gan2019self}.
+While early ASD methods rely on lip {motion} and facial gestures~\citep{Everingham2006HelloMN}, recent methods employ ensemble networks~\citep{Alcazar2020ActiveSI} or 3D CNNs~\citep{Sharma2020CrossmodalLF, tao2021someone, kopuklu2021design}, relation context modules~\citep{zhang2021unicon}, attention ~\citep{Alcazar2020ActiveSI, tao2021someone}, or graph neural networks~\citep{LeonAlcazar2021MAASMA, min2022learning}.
+Multi-channel audio improves ASD~\citep{jiang2022egocentric}, but requires privileged information of the speaker's pose for training. {Recent work explores using supervised learning to infer not only who is talking, but also to whom a camera-wearer is listening~\cite{ryan2023egocentric}.} {In contrast,} our goal is to learn spatial audio-visual features purely from in-the-wild egocentric {video} through self-supervision---features generic enough to benefit multiple ASD models, as we {show} for both TalkNet~\citep{tao2021someone} and SPELL~\cite{min2022learning}.

 \paragraph{Spatial audio denoising} Audio denoising, which requires separating a target sound from noise, has traditionally been studied with single-channel (non-spatial) audio, both in the audio-only setting~\citep{10.1007/978-3-540-74494-8_52, Spiertz09source-filterbased, Virtanen07monauralsound, 6853860} and audio-visual settings~\citep{NIPS2000_11f524c3, pu2017audio, 7951787, afouras2018conversation, ephrat2018looking, owens2018audio, gao2021visualvoice, gao2019co, gao2018learning}.
 Using spatial audio captured with multiple microphones~\citep{nakadai2002real, Yilmaz04blindseparation, duong2010under} naturally makes the task simpler.
-Different from the above, we learn task-agnostic audio-visual spatial features. \KG{That is, our contribution is the feature learning idea (which benefits both denoising and ASD), rather than a novel denoising approach.}
+Different from the above, we learn task-agnostic audio-visual spatial features.
+That is, our contribution is the feature learning idea (which benefits both denoising and ASD), rather than a novel denoising approach.